alxmrs/CrashAnalysisTool/README.md

 If you are new to Python 3[<sup>1</sup>](#references), Jupyter notebooks[<sup>2</sup>](#references), or Pandas[<sup>3</sup>](#references), check out the references section.

-After installation, check out `CrashAnalysisTour.ipynb` to see examples of the commands that are available with CAT.
+After installation, check out `CrashAnalysisTour.ipynb` to see examples of the commands available with CAT.
 Copy and rename `ExampleNotebook.ipynb` to create a new crash report.

 ## Installation